Eric-Chung-0511/Learning-Record/Projects/README.md

 * I have initiated a project focused on **Natural Language Processing (NLP)**, specifically aimed at predicting Myers-Briggs Type Indicator (MBTI) personality types.
 This project leverages textual analysis to identify personality traits based on users' written expressions

-* Finally, by precisely evaluating model performance using tools like confusion matrices, **ROC curves**, and **Precision-Recall Curves**, I can thoroughly understand the strengths and weaknesses of models, thereby making wiser decisions in real-world problems.
+* Finally, by precisely evaluating model performance using tools like confusion matrices, **ROC curves**, and **Precision-Recall Curves**, I can thoroughly understand the strengths and weaknesses of models, thereby making wiser decisions in real world problems.

 # :gem: Future Goals and Directions